isabellanunes/isabellanunes/README.md

 # Hey there!
 I'm Isabella Nunes

-👩‍💻 Computer Science Bachelor from Federal University of Goiás (UFG) and specializing in Java on Federal University of Technology - Paraná
+👩‍💻 Computer Science Bachelor from Federal University of Goiás (UFG) and specializing on Java on Federal University of Technology - Paraná

-🩺 Curreently working at Philips as Experienced Developer
+👩‍⚕️ Curreently working at Philips as Experienced Developer

 ## Get in touch if you have any questions!